rpsychologist/powerlmm/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rpsychologist/powerlmm.svg?branch=master)](https://travis-ci.org/rpsychologist/powerlmm) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/powerlmm)](https://cran.r-project.org/package=powerlmm)

-Power Calculations for Longitudinal Multilevel/Linear Mixed Models.
+Power Analysis for Longitudinal Multilevel/Linear Mixed Models.

 Overview
 --------

-The purpose of `powerlmm` is to help design longitudinal treatment studies, with or without higher-level clustering (e.g. by therapists, groups, or physician), and missing data.
+The purpose of `powerlmm` is to help design longitudinal treatment studies, with or without higher-level clustering (e.g. longitudinally clustered by therapists, groups, or physician), and missing data.
 The main features of the package are:

 -   Longitudinal two- and three-level (nested) linear mixed models, and partially nested designs.
 -   Random slopes at the subject- and cluster-level.